qidi-community/Plus4-Wiki/content/chamber-heater-issue/README.md

 shutdown_speed: 1
 ```

-### Setting the chamber_heater power to 0.5 (instead of 0.7)
+### Setting the chamber_heater power to 0.4 (instead of 0.7)

-Qidi's stock PWM power setting for the chamber heater is too aggressive and has been known to cause the Chamber Thermal Protection Sensor to trip.
+Qidi's stock PWM power setting for the chamber heater for Firmware versions 1.4.2 and earlier is too aggressive and has been known to cause
+the Chamber Thermal Protection Sensor to trip.
 This has been seen to result in a firmware shutdown even in normal operation when a print is first starting to warm the chamber up.

 Making the following config change will prevent this from happening.